felipemfm/cc27-solo-mvp-server/README.md

-# FireChat
+# FireChat - Server
-The backend for this project can be find [here](https://github.com/felipemfm/cc27-solo-mvp-server).
+The frontend for this project can be find [here](https://github.com/felipemfm/fire-chat).
 ## About

 FireChat is a chat room application designed to offer anonymous confirmation between various user.